GeorgiaTech-DDI/makerspace_iot/Arduino-AWS/esp32_doc.md

 3. Change the details of the code to match your credientials.
 4. Upload the .ino file and .h file into the ESP32.
+5. Check results and connections by opening the Serial Monitor.